 Facial soap bar - Super Botanical Facial Treatment

-Khaao (Gac) fruit aril powder is the ultimate source of carotenoids, natural
+(Gac) fruit aril powder is the ultimate source of carotenoids, natural beta-carotene

-A), Lycopene, Zeaxanthin - Vitamin C - Vitamin
+Lycopene, Zeaxanthin - Vitamin C - Vitamin E (Alpha-Tocopherol) -

 Minerals: Zinc, Iron, Fiber - Fatty Acids: Oleic, Palmitic, Linoleic.